pap3rhat/visualization-tools/README.md

 **Important additions**:
 * The images get saved to *Application.persistentDataPath/DepthGrab* and *Application.persistentDataPath/MotionGrab* if no path is provided in the *File Path* slot in the inspector.
 Otherwise the get saved to *File Path/DepthGrab* and *File Path/MotionGrab*.
-* For images the show the depth texture the nameing convention is as follows: *depth_cam.stereoActiveEye.ToString().ToLower()_Time.frameCount_Time.delta_Time*.
+* For images that show the depth texture the naming convention is as follows: *depth_cam.stereoActiveEye.ToString().ToLower()_Time.frameCount_Time.delta_Time*.
 For images the show the motion vectors texture the naming convention is as follows: *motion_cam.stereoActiveEye.ToString().ToLower()_Time.frameCount_Time.delta_Time*. <br /> In the case the xr is not active *cam.stereoActiveEye.ToString().ToLower()* resolves to *mono*.
 In the case that xr is active and multi pass is being used *cam.stereoActiveEye.ToString().ToLower()* resolves to *left* or *right*; so two images are saved for very frame (one for each eye).
 In the case that xr is active and single pass instanced is being used *cam.stereoActiveEye.ToString().ToLower()* resolves to *left*; so only the image for the left eye is saved for every frame (because single pass instanced rendering is weird...).
 * In the motion vectors images the red channel contains the movement in x-direction and the green channel contains the movement in the y-direction.
 The original rendertexture values can range from $-1$ to $1$.
 Both values have been divided by *Time.delta_Time*, so they are not nearly $0$; for reconstructing purposes of the original values *Time.delta_Time* is contained in the file name.
 If the image contains another value range ($0-255$) and it is important for you to have the original range, you have to scale it back into the original range.
 * In the depth texture images each color channel contains the same value.
 The original rendertexture values can range from $0$ to $1$ and are distributed linearly. $0$ represents the near plane, $1$ the far plane.
-If the image contains another value range ($0-255$) and it is important for you to have the original range, you have to scale it back into the original range.
+If the image contains another value range ( $0-255$ ) and it is important for you to have the original range, you have to scale it back into the original range.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>